melezhik/swat/README.md

 # WHY

-I know there are a lot of tests tools and frameworks, but let me  briefly tell _why_ I created swat.
+I know there are a lot of tests tool and frameworks, but let me  briefly tell _why_ I created swat.
 As devops I update a dozens of web application weekly, sometimes I just have _no time_ sitting and wait while dev guys or QA team ensure that deploy if fine and nothing breaks on the road.
 So I need a tool to _run smoke tests_ against _web applications_.
-Not tool only, but way to _create such a tests from the scratch_ in way easy and fast enough.
+Not tool only, but the way to _create such a tests from the scratch_ in way easy and fast enough.
 So this how I came up with the idea of swat.
 If I was a marketing guy I'd say that swat:

 - is easy to use and flexible tool to run smoke tests against web applications
 - it's [curl](http://curl.haxx.se/) powered and [TAP](https://testanything.org/) compatible
 - it has minimal dependency tree  and probably will run out of the box on most linux environments, provided that one has perl/bash/find/curl by hand
 ( which is true  for most cases )
-- it has a simple and yet powerful DSL allow you to both run simple tests ( 200 OK ) or complicated ones ( using curl api and perl oneliners calls )
+- it has a simple and yet powerful DSL allow you to both run simple tests ( 200 OK ) or complicated ones ( using curl api and perl one-liners calls )
 - it's it/devops/dev helper with low price mastering ( see my tutorial )
 - and yes ... it's fun :)